chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

     it.
 Let us show you the most popular beaches of the East Coast of Rhodes.
 The highlight of the trip will be a visit to Lindos Village and Acropolis.
-You'll see spectacular views and crystal clear waters that will make you want to jump right in.
+You'll see spectacular views and crystal clear waters that will make you want to jump right in and have fun.
 In fact, on our return journey you do can just that.
 Choose the beach you like the most and we will stop there with plenty of time for you to swim before the end of the tour.
 tour:
   title: '"Rhodes Beach Tour" DT7'
   summary: Faliraki Beach / Anthony Quinn Bay / Tsambika Beach / Charaki Beach / St